STMicroelectronics/st-mems-ispu/examples/ism330is_lsm6dso16is/sensor_fusion_9x/README.md

 The accelerometer and gyroscope are configured in high-performance mode at 104 Hz.

 The magnetometer (LIS2MDL) is connected through the sensor-hub interface and it is configured in high-performance mode at 100 Hz.
-The sensor-hub configuration to apply is provided in the *output* folder as a separate file and must be loaded before the example main configuration.
+The sensor-hub configuration for this sensor is defined in the *ispu/shub.txt* file.

 The MotionFX and MotionMC libraries are provided as binaries in the *ispu/lib* folder.